rahmanidashti/LGLMF/README.md

 ```

 This repository contains the implementation of the Local Geographical based Logistic Matrix Factorization Model for POI Recommendation proposed in the AIRS 2019 paper.
 More details will be updated later.

+# Contact
+If you have any questions, do not hesitate to contact us by `srahmani@znu.ac.ir` or `rahmanidashti@gmail.com`, we will be happy to assist.